-This muscle is present in about 50% people.
-When present, it runs downward in front of psoas major.
-In create and shape, it resembles the plantaris muscle of the leg and is confined to the abdomen.
+The Psoas Minor muscle is present in the bodies of only 50% of the people.
+If present, it runs in the downward direction, in front of the psoas major.
+Resembling the plantaris muscle of the leg in create and shape, it is only restricted to the abdomen.

-It’s by a branch of L1 spinal nerve.
+- It’s supplied by a branch of L1 spinal nerve.

-It originates from the upper 2 thirds of the floor of iliac fossa, inner lip of iliac crest and upper surface of the lateral part of the sacrum.
+- It originates from the upper two-thirds of the floor of iliac fossa, inner lip of iliac crest and upper surface of the lateral part of the sacrum.

 It’s a quadrilateral muscle which fills the medial half of the gap between the 12th rib, the iliac crest, and the tips of transverse processes of lumbar vertebrae.
 The quadratus lumborum muscle is enclosed between the anterior and middle layers of the thoraco-lumbar fascia.